Wang-Yue/Circuit/README.md

 A few UIs (such as mixer, fx, knobs related controls) are still missing, but could be trivial to implemented.

+The sequencer can output to MIDI so you can hook it up with your favorate DAW or VST.
+By default it can fallback to the awesome Yamaha DX7 synthesizer simulator from Google.

+The main code is located in the Circuit/ folder.
+Google's DX7 code is located in the DX7/ folder.
-Everything inside the Circuit/ directory is cross platform.
+Everything inside the both directories are cross platform.
 Views and view controllers are created from scratch.

 Currently a very hacky and thin Cocoa wrapper is in the CircuitApp folder.
 But ideally this should be headless (with a Novation Launchpad as input and display for instance) or with a Qt based binding so one can play it in all kinds of devices (such as desktop computers, mobile devices, or raspberry pis).